jeremytorres/jpegextract/README.md

 The quality parameter is the JPEG compressors "quaility" value.
 This is a value from 0-100, where 0 is the lowest compression quality.
 This value has a dramatic impact on overall processing time and the size of the resulting extracted JPEG.
 A good rule of thumb: 80 or less for really good JPEGs.
 If storage size is of concern, us a smaller value.

 ### `--num-routines` parameter
 This defines the max number of files to process concurrently (setting GOMAXPROCS internally).
 In the above example, 8 files would be processed simultaneously.
 It's recommended to set this parameter to the maximum number of logical cores of the host machine; however, your mileage _will_ vary!
-Disk IO performance will drive the perforance gains of this parameter, so experiment with this parameter to tweak for your environemt.
+Disk IO performance will drive the performance gains of this parameter, so experiment with this parameter to tweak for your environemt.

 ### Current RAW file format support
 * Nikon NEF